Tour de France Femmes: Subsequent editions

-The route of the 2023 edition was announced in October 2022 to praise from riders.
+The route of the 2023 Tour was announced in October 2022 to praise from riders.
 The race started in Clermont-Ferrand on the day that the 2023 Tour de France finished, before heading south across the Massif Central towards the Pyrenees.
 The final stage was an individual time trial in Pau.
 As with the 2022 edition, the race took place over 8 stages.
 The race was won by Demi Vollering, beating her rival Annemiek van Vleuten with a dominant stage win on the Col du Tourmalet.
 Lotte Kopecky won the points classification, as well as finishing second overall.
 Kasia Niewiadoma took the polka-dot jersey as winner of the mountains classification, as well as finishing third overall.
 For the second year in succession, the race was praised by the public, media, teams and riders.
 Race director Marion Rousse stated that the 2023 edition "was the year of confirmation: we had to prove that the first edition was not just curiosity".

-The route of the 2024 edition was announced in October 2023.
+The route of the 2024 Tour was announced in October 2023.
 Due to the Paris 2024 Summer Olympics taking place immediately after the 2024 Tour de France, the 2024 edition did not take place immediately after the men's tour.
 Instead, it took place in the short gap between the Olympic Games and the 2024 Summer Paralympics.
 The race has its first Grand Départ outside France, starting in Rotterdam, with three stages in the Netherlands.
 The route headed south towards the Alps, with the final stage having a summit finish at the iconic Alpe d'Huez.
 The race was won by Kasia Niewiadoma, beating Vollering by just four seconds after Vollering lost time in a crash on stage 5.
 Marianne Vos took the green jersey of the points classification for the second time, and Justine Ghekiere won the mountains classification.
 Again, the race was praised by the public, media, teams and riders, with Cycling Weekly noting that the "razor-thin" margin of victory demonstrated the "extraordinary level of competition in women's cycling and the depth of talent in the field".